KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 **Common Issue:** If you get "AccessDeniedException", wait for approval (usually instant, can take up to 24 hours)

+**Reminder:** Add AWS credentials and region (`us-east-1`) to `.env` in WSL.
+Keep `.env` gitignored (`git check-ignore .env` should output `.env`).
+For SSO, run `aws configure sso` in WSL and ensure the profile used by the project is set in `.env` if applicable.
+- If access is denied initially, re-run the verification command after access is approved.
+- Some organizations require accepting Bedrock terms in the AWS Console before access is granted; check the Bedrock console if approval seems delayed.

 #### 1.4 Create Pinecone Account and Index

 **Action:**